Home Depot employee in Florida allegedly attacked by shopper's pet spider monkey

 Howard said she “cried for the first 24 hours” after the attack.

-The Florida Fish and Wildlife Conservation Commission is now investigated the incident.
+The Florida Fish and Wildlife Conservation Commission is now investigating the incident.
 So far, no charges have been filed, ABC25 reported.